Vie (album)

 Vie debuted at number 4 on the US Billboard 200, earning 57,000 album-equivalent units in its first week, including 26,000 pure album sales.
-The album received generally positive reviews from music critics, who lauded Doja's ambitious embrace of 1980s-inspired production, playful vocal agility, and her balance between pop and rap sensibilities.
+The album received positive reviews from music critics, who lauded Doja's ambitious embrace of 1980s-inspired production, playful vocal agility, and her balance between pop and rap sensibilities.

-Background
+Background and development

-Doja Cat released her fourth album Scarlet in September 2023, which debuted at number 4 on the Billboard 200, and served as a "masculine" follow-up to her third album, Planet Her (2021).
-The album produced Doja's first solo Billboard Hot 100 number 1 single, "Paint the Town Red".
-She also embarked on her first solo headlining arena tour, the Scarlet Tour in support of the record.
-She was later featured on Lisa's "Born Again" and Jack Harlow's "Just Us" which peaked at number 68 and 57 on the Billboard Hot 100, respectively.

 In October 2024, Doja made a few posts on X (formerly Twitter) teasing a forthcoming album, such as "vvv" and "album", which led to fans thinking she was working on her fifth album.
 Also in October 2024, Doja Cat partnered with Airbnb's Icons program to stage an intimate "Living Room Session" in a West Hollywood bungalow, curated with her grandmother's paintings and a sit-down feast, where fifteen guests (US$77 each) were invited to hear an unplugged living-room set.
 Coverage and the official listing noted she would perform new songs alongside favorites, and Airbnb's post-event recap highlighted that she performed unreleased tracks from her upcoming fifth album during the private showcase.

-On May 5, 2025, Doja Cat surprise-released "Crack", an outtake from her fourth album Scarlet, exclusively on her website, which was only available to download for 24 hours.
+On May 5, 2025, Doja Cat surprise-released "Crack", an outtake from her fourth album, Scarlet, exclusively on her website, which was only available to download for 24 hours.
 She later collaborated with the Marc Jacobs brand and previewed a snippet of the song "Jealous Type" in the advertisement of the campaign.
 She attended the Met Gala the same day, where she confirmed in an interview that the song will serve as a single from her upcoming album.

 On July 21, 2025, Doja posted on X that the album had been completed.
-In an article for V, she announced a fall release date, and shared that the album will be more "pop-driven" than Scarlet.
-On August 14, she formally announced the album alongside a promotional video and shared that it would be released on September 26.
+In an article for V, she announced a fall release date, and shared that the album would be more "pop-driven" than Scarlet.
+(Note: Attributed to multiple sources:) On August 14, she formally announced the album alongside a promotional video and shared that it would be released on September 26.
+Vie was recorded in a three-year period at Miraval Studios on Correns, France.